Grammy Award for Best Alternative Music Album: History

 In 1991, and from 1994 to 1999, the award was known as Best Alternative Music Performance.
-The award goes to the artist, producer and engineer/mixer, provided they were credited with more than 50% of playing time on the album.
+The award goes to the artist, producer and engineer/mixer, provided they are credited with more than 50% of playing time on the album.
+The lead performing artist is the only one who receives an official nomination.
 A producer or engineer with less than 50% of playing time, as well as the mastering engineer, can apply for a Winners Certificate.
+Before 2001, only the performing artist received a nomination and an award.

-As of 2022, Radiohead, The White Stripes, and Beck share the record for the most wins in this category, having won three times each.
-Three female solo artists have won the award, Sinéad O'Connor, St. Vincent, and Fiona Apple; two bands with female members, The White Stripes and Alabama Shakes, have also won the award.
-With nine nominations to date, Björk hold the record for the most nominations in this category; Radiohead singer Thom Yorke was nominated for the 2007 and 2020 awards for his solo albums, making him the most nominated person in this category with 10 total nominations.
+As of 2025, Radiohead, The White Stripes, Beck, and St. Vincent share the record for the most wins in this category, having won three times each, with St. Vincent being the first solo female to win the award thrice.
+Three female solo artists have won the award, Sinéad O'Connor and Fiona Apple; two bands with female members, The White Stripes and Alabama Shakes, have also won the award, as well as two all-female bands, Wet Leg and Boygenius.
+With nine nominations to date, Björk holds the record for the most nominations in this category; Radiohead singer Thom Yorke was nominated for the 2007 and 2020 awards for his solo albums, making him the most nominated person in this category with 10 total nominations.
 Björk holds the record for the most nominations for a solo artist, as well as the record for the most nominations without a win.
 Vampire Weekend and Coldplay have each received the award twice, and Coldplay are the only group to win two years consecutively.
 American artists have been presented with the award more than any other nationality, though it has been presented to musicians or groups from the United Kingdom five times, from Ireland twice, and from France and Australia once each.
 Artists from Canada, Iceland, and Sweden have been nominated for the award, but none have won.